Policy and Procedure Development and Implementation

-A content expert is an Minneapolis College employee, student, Minnesota State System Office staff or others who can advise on policy, procedure or operating instructions content based on knowledge or expertise on a topic.
+A content expert is a Minneapolis College employee, Minnesota State System Office staff or others who can advise on policy, procedure or operating instructions content based on knowledge or expertise on a topic.
 The content expert may also be an owner.

 Subpart I. Stakeholders

 Stakeholders are Minneapolis College employees, students, Minnesota State System Office staff or others who may interact with and have a vested interest in a policy, procedure or operating instructions.

 Subpart J. Comprehensive Review

 A policy or procedure review conducted by the Owner(s) and Content Expert(s) every five years that evaluates the policy or procedure for material changes.
 Elements considered in this review include, but are not limited to, reflecting current business practices, relevant laws and regulations, equity and inclusion factors, and proper structure.

 Subpart K. Limited Review